projectunic0rn/pub/content/blog/2019-02-21-hello-world/index.md

 If you do update, make sure to do checks to see if it broke something in the app.
 Run all the test suites to see if something fails, then generate a production build using `npm run build` and see if there are any build errors.
-Gatsby artifacts in `.cache` and `public` by running `npm run clean` and run the checks again if you're still having trouble.
+You can delete Gatsby artifacts in `.cache` and `public` by running `npm run clean` and run the checks again if you're still having trouble.

 > **NOTE**: Don't forget to also commit changes in `package-lock.json`!